nobewayo/ForeverSVFix/README.md

+> [!APPARENTLY NO LONGER NEEDED]
+> It seems that Blizzard have fixed the issue.
+You should be able to safely uninstall now.

 # ForeverSVFix

 ForeverSVFix is a temporary workaround for a **World of Warcraft: Forever beta** bug where addon SavedVariables are written correctly but are not restored by the client's normal SavedVariables loader.